Yuxin-Gong51/Analysis-notes/README.md

 # Analysis-notes
-This is an analysis notes taken by Yuxin Gong who currently doing second year undergraduate degree in mathematics at Imperial College London.
+This is an analysis notes taken by Yuxin Gong who is currently doing second year undergraduate degree in mathematics at Imperial College London.